PATRIC3/pattyfam_compute/docs/PATRIC family computation.md

  families/genus.data/GroupName-Taxid              All data for the group
                                     /peg.map      Table mapping rep sequence to metadata function.data/Function-id               All data for the given function ID          function.data/Function-id/aa-fasta                                Fasta data of family reps for the function

 As a result we can define a refactored pipeline via scripts that perform the following operations:

  * Create an initial directory containing a subdirectory for each genome group to be computed on.
 These correspond to genera in the bacteria and archaea, and probably families in viruses.
+ * For genera that have more genomes than a specified limit, we calculate the ANI between the reference and representative genomes and the rest of the genomes in the genus.
+We keep only the genomes whose best hit to one of the ref/rep genomes is less than a threshold (97% currently testing).
  * For each genome group, we have scripts that perform the following operations:
    * Download sequence data (AA & DNA), look up gene names, scan for contig sizes and mark potentially truncated genes. (currently in pf-construct-genus-data-for-genera)
    * Compute NRs for group (AA & DNA)